Tibareni

-History

-Tibareni occupied the country between the Chalybes and the Mosynoeci, on the east of the river Isis, and the country was called Tibarenia (Τιβαρηνία).
+Tibareni occupied the country between the Chalybes and the Mosynoeci, on the east of the river Iris, and the country was called Tibarenia (Τιβαρηνία).

-They are mentioned as early as the time of Herodotus, According to the ancient Greeks, the Tibareni were Scythians.
+They are mentioned as early as the time of Herodotus.
+According to the ancient Greeks, the Tibareni were Scythians.
 Strabo describes them as inhabiting the mountains branching off from the Montes Moschici and Colchici, and mentions Cotyura as their principal town.
 They appear to have been a harmless and happy people, who performed all their duties in a joyous manner.
 Their arms consisted of wooden helmets, small shields, and short spears with long points.
 Xenophon and his Greeks spent three days in travelling through their country.